Madam Boss

-Madam Boss (Born Tarisai Cleopatra Chikocho) is a Zimbabwean comedy socialite, music artist and actress.
+Tarisai Cleopatra Munetsiwa popularly known as Madam Boss is a Zimbabwean comedian, socialite, music artist and actress.

 Early background

 Madam Boss was born in Harare in 1985.
-She grew up in Madziva village in Zimbabwe.
+She grew up in Madziva village in Zimbabwe, where she started off as a maid.
+She is married to Ngoni, who also writes some of her social media skits scripts.

 Career

 Madam Boss started her career as a gospel music artist when she released her debut album titled Sunungura.
 She became prominent as a comedian socialite when she started doing comedy skits as a maid which circulated on social media.
 She become the first Zimbabwean comedian to reach 1 million followers on Facebook.
 In 2021 she began an acting career when she was cast in a Nollywood series titled The Offspring.
 She was then cast for a role in South Africa’s SABC 1 drama series Ubettina Wethu.
 In July 2021, it was announced that Madam Boss was to act in a South African-produced Netflix film called The Bad Bishop.